Student Activities Director & UIL Coordinator: Dana Terry

 Patriot Women's Chorale (9-12) No audition required but recommendation of middle school or high school choral director required.

-The enrollment of the Concert Women consists of freshmen women who were part of the A Cappella choir in their middle school and women who have demonstrated discipline and skill while a part of the choir.
-The Concert Women provides an enriched musical environment in which the student will be challenged in her understanding of choral music while waiting for openings in the A Cappella choir.
+The enrollment of the Women's Chorale consists of freshmen women who were part of the A Cappella choir in their middle school and women who have demonstrated discipline and skill while a part of the choir.
+The Women's Chorale provides an enriched musical environment in which the student will be challenged in her understanding of choral music while waiting for openings in the A Cappella choir.

 Concert Choir (10-12) Audition required.